fensterchef/fensterchef/README.md

 Fensterchef is a keyboard-centric tiling window manager for unix systems using X11.
-It is meant to be highly configurable both through a custom configuration language and the source code which is made using clean code principles.
+It is meant to be highly configurable both through a custom configuration language and the source code made by using clean code principles.

 ## Installation